hugorodrigues/smart-function/README.md

 ```

 This is just a plain-stupid example, but i guess you get the point.
-Check the examples for really exiting usage.
+Check the examples for really exciting usage.